Skip to content

 rm -rf ~/.amem

-The SQLite database file (zettelforge.db) is harmless left in place — older versions will not read it, and deleting it does not affect JSONL data.
+The SQLite database file (zettelforge.db) is harmless if left in place — older versions do not read it, and deleting it does not affect JSONL data.